tommy-pea/tommy-pea/README.md

-- 👋 Hi, I’m @tommy-pea
+- 👋 Hi, I’m Thomas
 - 👀 I’m interested in operations research, linear programming, integer programming, heuristics, and neural networks.
-I also like music.
+I'm also a violinist and intersted in music.
 - 💞️ I’m looking to try some personal projects, learn, and develop.

 <!---